 In the early days of the NFL, the Detroit Lions franchise found some success.
 The team took down the NFL championship in 1935, and followed that up with an impressive run in the 1950s, winning another three crowns.

-Unfortunately, there just hasn’t been much in the way of postseason glory to celebrate since that point.
+Unfortunately, there just hasn’t been much in the way of postseason glory since that point.
 Since the team’s last NFL title in 1957, there have been just 12 playoff appearances for the Lions.

-Detroit is in the midst of a postseason drought to boot.
+Detroit is in the midst of a postseason drought, to boot.
 The last appearance came following the 2016 campaign.
 The Lions faced off with the Seattle Seahawks in the wild card round, losing by a score of 26-6.

 During the NFL regular season, there can be upsets each and every week.
-While two teams may appear to be a mismatch on paper, the reality is that anything can happen once they step on the field.
+Although two teams may appear to be a mismatch on paper, the reality is that anything can happen once they step on the field.

 It’s the same thing with the Super Bowl, as there have been a number of surprising results through the years.
 Here’s a look back at three of the biggest upsets.